Windows

 var glueWindowOptions = new GlueWindowOptions();

-If the application is started by Glue42 Enterprise, you can get any window startup options (regarding the application bounds, layout, etc.) by using:
+If the app is started by Glue42 Enterprise, you can get any window startup options (regarding the app bounds, Layout, etc.) by using:

 var glueWindowOptions = glue.GlueWindows.GetStartupOptions() ?? new GlueWindowOptions();